Other Exercises

 Was before he left he went and named me Sue.

-An' it got a lot of laughs from a folks,
+An' it got a lot of from lots a folks,

 I grew up quick and I grew up mean,